kemball/karkadann/README.md

 ###Database.py

-Contains all of the database handling things, trying to keep all the database code in one place.
-I'm considering refactoring to an OO approach but not for now.
-Also defines/checks the data directory from config
+Contains all of the database handling things, also defines/checks the data directory from config.

 #####`get_cursor()`